redexp/backbone-dom-view/README.md

 * where
 * findWhere
 * count
+* get
 * and almost all underscore functions applicable to objects

-`where` has extended functionality, it can accept regular expressions. `count` is just like `where`, only it returns count of founded views.
+`where` has extended functionality, it can accept regular expressions. `count` is just like `where`, only it returns count of founded views. `get` will return view by model or id or cid.
 ```javascript
 var ItemView = Backbone.DOMView.extend({
     defaults: {